twalker-codes/twalker-codes/README.md

 ## Hi there 👋

 <hr>
-I am a senior software developer with 15+ years of helping companies deliver SaaS products to market.
+Tom Walker, a senior software developer with 15+ years of helping companies deliver SaaS products to market.
 My primary focus has been on mentoring developers to enhance their coding skills, particularly within the .NET stack.

 ---

 - 🌱 I’m currently learning Angular and PHP.